 United Illuminating

-Under restructuring, New Haven-based United Illuminating (UI) was required by its state commission to procure and supply “standard offer” electric service, at a 10% discount, to those customers who don’t switch to a new supplier.
-Enron developed a product which eliminated the one price risk UI couldn’t control – the price of electricity.
+Under restructuring, a New England based utility (the Utility) was required by its state commission to procure and supply “standard offer” electric service, at a 10% discount, to those customers who don’t switch to a new supplier.
+Enron developed a product which eliminated the one price risk the Utility couldn’t control – the price of electricity.

-Continue with this and other examples…
+Continue with this and other examples [confidentiality undertakings often exist with customer.
+Do not reveal customer names without prior consent from the customer.]…

 Q. Does Enron take on risk?

 When Enron enters into a financial derivative transaction with a customer, the risk is transferred from a customer to Enron.
-We, in turn, offset this risk as part of management of our overall portfolio, or lay of the risk in the exchange traded market.
+We, in turn, manage this risk as part of our overall portfolio, sometimes laying off risk in the exchange traded market.

 Q. What prevents Enron from being financially ruined by trading losses?

 Much has been written about the substantial losses incurred by companies such as Sumitomo and Baring’s Bank.
 These losses were due in large part to inadequate internal controls.
-Enron has rigorous protections in place to avoid significant losses, such as separation of function policies and a rigorous risk management support function to monitor our portfolio and ensure that it remains balanced and that market risk is carefully controlled.
+Enron has rigorous protections in place to avoid significant losses, such as separation of function policies and a rigorous risk management support function to monitor our portfolio and ensure that risks taken are within internally established limits and that market risk is carefully controlled.

 Next, on a day-to-day basis, Risk Assessment and Control (RAC) unit at Enron – headed by Enron’s Chief Risk Officer and staffed by a group of 150 finance professionals -- independently measures and evaluates Enron’s multiple risks.
 RAC operates independently from the units that create or actively manage risk exposures to ensure compliance with Enron’s separation of function policies.
 RAC sets credit limits for trading counterparties, monitors the financial performance of assets and screens internal and external capital expenditures.
 The core RAC members meet every morning to assess the previous day’s events.